 - Canvas Module Content Assigned readings, supplemental videos, podcasts, activities, and other learning materials. - Student Information Survey An opportunity for you to share a bit about yourself!

 Journal Assignments Some weeks you'll respond to a few questions or reflect briefly on an assigned topic in a journal assignment.
 These assignments will provide an opportunity to engage with the week's topics and/or relate them to personal experiences and/or observations about society.
-These journals will also serve as preparation for the week's discussion. - Discussions Some weeks you'll post (with your small group or individually) to a discussion board in response to a question or prompt related to the week's topics. - Participant Observation Report You'll look for examples of norm-breaking/deviant behavior and social control in a setting of your choice and write a short summary and analysis. - Pop Culture Analysis A short paper for which you'll select a piece of pop culture and relate it to what we've studied in class. - Take-Home Final You'll demonstrate your engagement with/understanding of the quarter's topics by responding to several essay prompts.
+These journals will also serve as preparation for the week's discussion. - Discussions Some weeks you'll post (with your small group or individually) to a discussion board in response to a question or prompt related to the week's topics. - Research Report You'll EITHER - conduct brief academic/online research about a religious institution of your choice conduct a brief participant observation study of a religious institution of your choice and write a short report about it.